WackoWiki/wackowiki/src/theme/default/README.md

 ```

-The theme config file `wacko.all.php` overrides the default values,
+The theme config file `theme.all.php` overrides the default values,
 it enables you to set your own config-options as well as overwriting existing ones.

 ```PHP